ellakoa/postcard-poem/content/posts/hold-onto-your-hats.md

   as the dunes were given a blast.

   But, summer was not yet done,
-  It still had many weeks to run
-  Taking to task the wild torment compelling the winds to relent.
+  It still had many weeks to run, so took to task the wild torment compelling the winds to relent.

   With a mischievous sigh,